 - Market order: buy or sell a given instrument at the market price.

-The price for these types of orders are defined as the best price available on the market at the point of time the order is being placed.
+The price for these types of orders is defined as the best price available on the market at the point of time the order is being placed.

-- Stop order: execute a trade at a specified price (stop price).
+- Stop order: execute a trade at a specified price (the stop price).

 Traders may specify the desirable stop price for an order.
 When the stop price is reached, a stop order becomes a market order.

 Stop orders don't require reserved funds and won't appear in the order book before being activated.